3bn

 The two major support programmes are the:

-The Video Games Tax Relief (VGTR) scheme has been one of the most successful screen industry tax incentives.
+The Video Games Expenditure Credit (VGEC) scheme has been one of the most successful screen industry tax incentives.
 It is operated by the UK Government and the BFI.

-The Video Games Prototype Fund is a broad intervention project to improve the UK’s early stage business and creative ecosystem through two main programmes; the UK Games Fund and Tranzfuser.
+The UK Games Fund is a broad intervention project to improve the UK’s early stage business and creative ecosystem with grant funding of £10,000 – £150,000.
+The two main programmes operated by UKGTF are the UK Games Fund and Tranzfuser.
 The two programmes are linked to a number of other tools and measures to stimulate this ecosystem.

 Own IP indie game developers